FRRouting/frr/doc/user/pim.rst

    Display information about a S,G pair and how the RPF would be chosen.
 This is especially useful if there are ECMP's available from the RPF lookup.

-.. clicmd:: show ip pim rp-info
+.. clicmd:: show ip pim [vrf NAME] rp-info [A.B.C.D/M] [json]

    Display information about RP's that are configured on this router.

+   You can filter the output by specifying an arbitrary group.

 .. clicmd:: show ip pim rpf